 Overview

-When using CircleCI with restricted trigger settings (such as "PR opened or pushed to, default branch pushes, tag pushes"), you may encounter difficulties triggering builds via the API on newly created branches that haven't been associated with a Pull Request.
+When using CircleCI with restricted trigger settings (such as "PR opened or pushed to, default branch pushes, tag pushes"), you may need to trigger builds via the API on newly created branches that haven't triggered a pipeline automatically.

-Option 1: Use the Pipeline Run API Endpoint (Recommended)
+Option 2: Use the Pipeline Run API endpoint (Recommended for Automation)

 curl --request POST \